deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 {{< lead >}}

-Large language models (LLMs) are vulnerable to manipulation through persuasion.
-This research tackles this issue by developing a new training method called Persuasion-Balanced Training (PBT).
-PBT uses multi-agent dialogues to generate training data that represents both positive and negative persuasion scenarios.
-The results show that models trained with PBT are significantly better at resisting misinformation and harmful persuasion compared to models trained only to resist or only to accept persuasion.
-Furthermore, PBT leads to more stable and robust performance in team settings, eliminating the issue of performance being heavily dependent on which model presents its argument first.
-The study also delves into the factors that determine a model's acceptance or resistance to persuasion, finding that answer plausibility is the key determinant, resulting in more reliable decision-making.
-This work is important because it offers a more comprehensive approach to building robust and reliable LLMs, addressing both the risks and the potential benefits of persuasion in human-computer interaction and multi-agent systems.
+Large language models (LLMs) are easily manipulated.
+This paper introduces Persuasion-Balanced Training (PBT), a novel method that teaches LLMs to both resist harmful persuasion (like misinformation) and accept helpful persuasion.
+PBT uses multi-agent dialogues to create training data where models debate and learn to evaluate the quality of arguments.
+Experiments show PBT improves resistance to misinformation and flip-flopping.
+Importantly, PBT makes LLMs better teammates in multi-agent debates, reducing the impact of which model speaks first on overall team performance.
+The study also reveals that model decisions hinge on the plausibility of the answer, not confidence alone.
+This work is significant because it moves beyond simply making LLMs resistant to manipulation, instead aiming for a balanced approach that enhances both accuracy and collaboration.

 {{< /lead >}}